What are the tells of a bullshitter?

 How do you recognize a bullshitter?

-- They talk too damned much.
+• They talk way too much.
 It’s like they want to wear you out to break down your defenses so you’ll say anything just to get them to stop talking.

 That seemed like a good start, but I wanted more, so I asked ChatGPT, which gave me a few more characteristics.

 They frequently make vague or exaggerated claims: Bullshitters tend to make grandiose or ambiguous statements without providing specific details.
-So pressing them for details is a good way to expose them.
+Pressing them for details is a good way to expose them.

 Along with this is a lack of consistency.
 It’s hard to keep your story straight when you’re making it up on the fly.